Covid-19: Stories from Colombia

-Some time later, with the support of her mother, she decided to try to find other means to make a living.
-She joined our partner ACJ’s project and was given both psycho-social support and educational training that allowed her to recognize her rights and the ways in which she can enforce them.
+Some time later, with the support of her mother, she decided to try to find other ways of making a living.
+She joined our partner ACJ’s project and was given both psychosocial support and educational training that allowed her to recognize her rights and the ways in which she can enforce them.

 Currently, Gabriela is a leader within her community and uses her skills and abilities for the prevention of violence and sexual exploitation.
-ACJ supported her to start a business, through advice, training and economic resources, from which she has managed to acquire equipment and raw materials to sell fast food in the neighborhood.
-However, as a result of the lockdown caused by COVID-19, it has not been possible for her to continue her business.
-Our partner has been supporting her and her family with basic necessities such as food and toiletries and also with financial aid to ensure she can pay the rent.
+ACJ also supported her with advice, training and financial aid to start her own local food business.
+However, the lockdown made it impossible for her to keep the business going so funds raised through the Covid appeal have been supporting her and her family with basic necessities such as food and toiletries and also with financial aid to help with her rent.

 Lucia is 50 years old, she’s lived in the Santa Fe neighborhood of Bogotá for 14 years and is part of our partner ACJs project.
 Lucia grew up with an abusive mother who blamed her for the family’s situation and made her take responsibility for looking after her siblings and doing household chores, denying her the possibility of studying and having a normal childhood.
 This had a big impact on her physical and mental health and weakened her relationship with her family.